austinbirch/oldblog/src/_posts/2013-05-23-structuring-a-client-side-javascript-application.markdown

 I have found, however, that this style of code forces you to think about what happens when some work you request is not performed, or takes a long time to complete.
-For example, when requesting data from a remote database, you may wish to render a view that shows that you are loading some data.
+For example, when requesting data from a remote database you may wish to render a view that shows that you are loading some data.
 This is, mostly, a nice trait that is forced by this no-guarantees approach.

-Rather than defining that you cannot run without another plugin being enabled, (expressing a dependency on that plugin), you must handle the case that the work you requested might not be completed.
+Rather than defining that you cannot run without another plugin being enabled (expressing a dependency on that plugin), you must handle the case that the work you requested might not be completed.
 It might be that you just do nothing (roughly the same as if your plugin has refused to load), however you